ankane/mapkick.js/README.md

 new Mapkick.Map(id, url, {route: true, refresh: 10})
 ```

-The `id` attribute is used to identify objects.
+The `id` attribute is used to identify objects

 ```javascript
 [